discordjs/guide/guide/popular-topics/canvas.md

 </branch>

-What this will do is trigger the `guildMemberAdd` event while passing in the message author's GuildMember object.
-Of course, you should remove this command once you're doing adding this feature to your actual bot.
+This will trigger the `guildMemberAdd` event while passing in the message author's GuildMember object.
+Of course, you should remove this command once you add this feature to your actual bot.

 ### Basic image loading

 The end goal will be to display the user's avatar, username, and a simple "Welcome!" message when they join.
 After importing the Canvas module and initializing it, you should load the images.
-With Canvas, you have to specify where the image comes from first, naturally, and then specify how it gets loaded into the actual Canvas using `ctx`, which is what you will use to interact with Canvas.
+With Canvas, you have to specify where the image comes from first, naturally, and then specify how it gets loaded into the actual Canvas using `ctx`, which you will use to interact with Canvas.

 ::: tip
 `node-canvas` works almost identical to HTML5 Canvas.
 You can read the HTML5 Canvas tutorials on [w3Schools](https://www.w3schools.com/html/html5_canvas.asp) and [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) for more information later!